 Mobile Suit Gundam: Char's Counterattack-Quess and Gyunei killed the movie for me, Char and Amuro bringing up the past over Lalah didn't help either as that aspect of their rivalry felt rather wishy-washy.
 The Char x Quess shit was stupid too even if he just saw her as a pawn.
 Overall, I felt this movie jumped the shark.
 Nanai Miguel and Chan Agi were the only good characters in this movie as they didn't put up with Quess' shit.

 Mobile Suit Gundam SEED/Destiny-The worst of the Gundam series IMHO that I've seen, all it had going for it was the gorgeous male/female characters and that's all that its' popularity can show for it.
-Flay was the worst thing going for the first series.
-I also find the series guilty of the over-use of plot armor and a lot of the characters and how they develop are poorly written; especially in Destiny, such as Kira and Athrun, they start to show too many bad flaws and the main female characters are bland and uninteresting.
+Flay was the worst thing going for the first series most of all.
+I also find the series guilty of the over-use of plot armor plus a lot of the characters and how they develop are poorly written; especially in Destiny, such as Kira and Athrun, they start to show too many bad flaws and the main female characters are bland and uninteresting.
 This is also too much of a teen soap melodrama than a war story.

 Najica Blitz Tatics-Overall a weak story and the worst episodic format I've ever seen.
 Najica didn't impress me that much as a protagonist and Lila was another AI character with zero personality.